 For entry from September 2024

-The joint Sixth Form provision for Saint Gregory's Catholic College and St Mark's School, Bath "The 'School Creed',
+The joint Sixth Form provision for Saint Gregory's Catholic College and St Mark's School, Bath

+"The 'Student Creed',

 written by former pupils,

 states that 'At St Greg's,

 we are a family'.
 Many

 current pupils and staff

 confirmed that this is,

 indeed, their experience

 of their school."

 Ofsted, December 2022

-Mrs Melissa George Saint Gregory's, Bath Mr Stewart Burn Director of Sixth Form Saint Gregory's, Bath Welcome to The New Sixth, Bath Welcome to The New Sixth, Bath, a unique sixth form built in partnership with the Diocese of Clifton and the Diocese of Bath and Wells.
+Welcome to The New Sixth, Bath Welcome to The New Sixth, Bath, a unique sixth form built in partnership with the Diocese of Clifton and the Diocese of Bath and Wells.
 Our sixth form is open to all aspiring A Level candidates.
 Our guiding mission is to provide our students with exciting sixth form experiences that promote academic excellence and spiritual guidance, ensuring Christian Values are at the centre of all that we do.
 The New Sixth combines exceptional teaching and learning with outstanding pastoral care, enabling students to thrive in an atmosphere that ensures everyone acquires the academic success, confidence and skills they need to continue their educational journey of choice.
 The New Sixth is outward facing and innovative in its vision, working collaboratively with a range of partners across education and commerce.
 Our links with universities such as Oxford, Cambridge, Bristol, Bath and Bath Spa are complemented by business partnerships that have allowed us to develop our Scholarship Programme for exceptional students.
-Our work with partners beyond Saint Gregory's continues to expand the numerous opportunities and experiences our students enjoy whilst studying here.
+Our work with Prior Park College and Bath Education Trust continues to expand the numerous opportunities and experiences our students enjoy whilst studying here.
 Our outstanding sixth form campus provides students with their own purpose-built Learning Resources Centre, state of the art science laboratories and café.
 This bespoke facility bridges the gap between school, university and the world of work, allowing our sixth formers the autonomy and space to grow in a supportive, high-achieving environment.
 Our guiding principles are: